Table of Contents

 Your training plan will have running dedicated to road running as well as tempo running, hill training, easy running and more.
 This is because we want your runs to be varied, exciting and sustainable.

-We mentioned consistency is key, but in the realm of quality VS quantity you want to be controlled-inconsistent.
+We mentioned consistency is key, but in the realm of quality vs quantity you want to be controlled-inconsistent.
 This means that your running style will vary day-to-day in a controlled manner.
 The aim is to strengthen different areas of your mind and body at different times.

 Can cycling help marathon training?